sunlightlabs/datajam-chat/README.md

 ## Uninstall

-Remove chat area from your template.
+Remove the chat area from your template.

 Click `uninstall` link on the plugin settings page